-We have multiple positions for exceptional graduate and undergraduate students, postdocs, and visiting scholars with background in applied physics, electrical engineering, computer science.
+We have multiple positions for exceptional graduate and undergraduate students, postdocs, and visiting scholars with backgrounds in applied physics, electrical engineering, and computer science.
 Here is some advice for students interested in optics and photonics.
 Here is an introduction to silicon photonics and photonic neuromorphic computing.

 Photo Credit: Ishana M. Gopaul

 Postdoctoral Fellows and Visiting Scholars

 Candidates for postdoctoral researchers or visiting scholar positions with experience or interest in silicon photonics, photonic integrated circuits, neuromorphic computing, and/or quantum photonics should contact Prof. Shastri directly (firstname.lastname@example.org).
 Please include a 1-page research statement, a copy of your CV, and a list of three references.
 Some funding sources include: Banting Postdoctoral Fellowship (open to all), NSERC Postdoctoral Fellowship (Canadian citizens or permanent residents of Canada), Mitacs Elevate Post-Doctoral Fellowship (open to all), Mitacs Accelerate Internship Program (open to all), Mitacs Accelerate International (postdoctoral fellows from Mitacs’s partner countries), Mitacs Globalink Research Award (fellows from select partner countries), John Charles Polanyi Prizes (residents of Ontario), and Queen's Post-Doctoral Fellowship (open to all).
 Please also consult this detailed list of external funding agencies, International Scholarships, and the Shastri Research Student Fellowship for Post-Doctoral Student (internships between Canadian and Indian institutes).